- Rules for the 2022 Major League Show Jumping Series

 INDIVIDUAL GRAND PRIX BONUS

 - ii.
-MLSJ will offer a bonus based on individual grand prix standings at the MLSJ hosted events.
-This bonus is an individual bonus but only team members are eligible for the season long bonus even though non team athletes may compete in qualifying grand prix’s.
-Bonus $100,000.
+MLSJ will offer a bonus based on individual Grand Prix standings at the MLSJ hosted events.
+This bonus is an individual bonus but only team members are eligible for the season long bonus even though non team athletes may compete in qualifying Grand Prix’s.
+Bonus at least $100,000.

 7. Event Hosting Requirements